Deploy Java App With MySQL on Kubernetes

 Viewing the docker image pushed to a registry

-Clone the Git repository given below which contains the YML file for the deployment.
+Clone the Git repository given below which contains all the YAML manifest we used in this guide under 03-java-app-deployment folder.

 git clone https://github.com/techiescamp/kubernetes-projects.git

-You can see the repository in the below structure
+In the 03-java-app-deployment folder, you can see the YAML manifests in the below structure.

 .